DanHodgson12/Sumerata-Designs/README.md

 - The business name/title and their slogan - this is also a clickable link that takes the user to the home page.
 - Navigation links for all three pages of the website - each link has a dark grey underline when hovered over and an off-white underline for the active page.

-On medium and small screen sizes, the navigation links turn into a Navbar Toggler which expands and collapses when clicked on.
+On medium and small screen sizes, the navigation links turn into a Navbar Toggler which expands and collapses when clicked.

 ![Header on medium and small screen sizes - collapsed](/assets/readme-files/header-sm-md-clpsd.jpeg)